Robert Rooke House

-The Robert Rooke House is an historic, American home that is located in West Vincent Township, Chester County, Pennsylvania.
+The Robert Rooke House is an historic home that is located in West Vincent Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 The house was created in two sections.
 The original section is a 2 1/2-story, fieldstone structure that is two bays by one bay.
 The original structure later became the kitchen wing.
-It was expanded circa 1841, with a three-story, five-bay by two-bay, fieldstone structure.
+It was expanded circa 1841 to a three-story, five-bay by two-bay fieldstone structure.
 It has a gable roof and was designed in a transitional Georgian/Victorian style.

-It was added to the National Register of Historic Places in 1973.